GenXProject/GenX.jl/Example_Systems/IEEE_9BUS/README.md

-# Real System Example: Three Zones

-**RealSystemExample/ISONE_Trizone_FullTimeseries** is  more detailed example system approximating the ISO New England region with three zones representing  Connecticut, and Maine and rest of ISO New England (MA, VT, NH, RI).
+# IEEE 9-BUS Test case

-They are total of 58 different resources modeled in the system.
+They are total of 3 generators and three loads
-This is full-day (24 hour) case.

-To run the model, first navigate to the example directory at `GenX/Example_Systems/RealSystemExample/ISONE_Trizone_FullTimeseries`:
+To run the model, first navigate to the example directory at `GenX/Example_Systems/RealSystemExample/IEEE_9BUS`:

-`cd("Example_Systems/RealSystemExample/ISONE_Trizone_FullTimeseries")`
+`cd("Example_Systems/RealSystemExample/IEEE_9BUS")`

 Next, ensure that your settings in `GenX_settings.yml` are correct.
-The default settings use the solver HiGHS (`Solver: highs`).
+The default settings use the solver Gurobi (`Solver: Gurobi`).
 Other optional policies include minimum capacity requirements, a capacity reserve margin, and more.

 Once the settings are confirmed, run the model with the `Run.jl` script in the example directory: